iCappsCedric/VisitorPattern/README.md

 # VisitorPattern
-Small demo on the Visitor pattern
+Small demo on the Visitor pattern.

 Written as example for an article that can be found on [our blog](https://www.icapps.com/blog)